Green buckwheat is the unprocessed seeds of buckwheat that have not undergone thermal treatment, preserving all their valuable nutrients.

 It contains about 343 calories per 100 grams, of which 13 g are protein, 3.4 g are fat, and 71 g are carbohydrates.

-This makes it a high-carbohydrate product, which does not align with the principles of a keto diet, where the focus is on high fat and low carbohydrate content.
+This makes it a high-carbohydrate product, which does not align with the principles of the keto diet, where the focus is on high fat and low carbohydrate content.

-The glycemic index of green buckwheat is approximately 54, indicating a medium level of impact on blood sugar levels.
+The glycemic index of green buckwheat is approximately 54, indicating a moderate impact on blood sugar levels.

-The glycemic load (GL) for a 100 g serving is 38, which is also high for those aiming to maintain ketosis.
+The glycemic load (GL) for a 100 g serving is 38, which is also high for those looking to maintain ketosis.

-If you still wish to include green buckwheat in your diet, limit the portion to 30 grams in its dry form.
+If you still want to include green buckwheat in your diet, limit the portion to 30 grams in its dry form.

 Be sure to pair it with fat-rich foods, such as olive oil or avocado, to balance the macronutrients.